Dhvani-intwala/My-Books-Store/README.md

 ![Rest password page](/media/passwordreset.png)

 - Users can use this page to reset their login password.
 The user adds their email address in the input field and clicks on the button "Reset Password".

 ### Change Password page

 ![change password page](/media/changepassword.png)

-- Users will get a link to reset their password and after clicking on the link it will redirect the user to this page where they can set a new password.
+- Users will get a link on Email to reset their password and after clicking on the link it will redirect the user to this page where they can set a new password.

 ### FAQ's page

 ![faqs page](/media/faqs.png)

 - If the users has any question related to Shopping , they might find here.
 In FAQ's there are answers for the most frequently asked question.
+- By clicking on the question, answer to the follwing question appear.

 ### Newsletter (Mail-Messages)